ceccun/flse/README.md

     <script src="https://cdn.jsdelivr.net/gh/stel-la/flse@1.0/flse-1.0.min.js"></script>
 Then you can use `<flsemobilehide>` to hide objects on mobile and `<flsemobileonly>` to show objects on mobile only.
 ### Adding locally
-Download the latest release of FLSE and link it as a script in your HTML document.
-(Better instructions soon) Head over to the Wiki to learn about more features.
+Download the latest release of FLSE and place it somewhere such as /js/flse and link it as a script in your HTML document.
+In this case we stored FLSE at /js/flse/flse.js, our script would look like this: <script src="/js/flse/flse.js"></script>

+Head over to the Wiki to learn about more features.